Ajay Rai: Bharatiya Janata Party (BJP)

+In 1996, Rai contested the Vidhan Sabha elections from the Kolasla seat on a BJP ticket.
 He defeated the nine-time CPI MLA Udal by a narrow margin of 484 votes.
 He went on to retain the seat in the 2002 and 2007 elections, defeating Awadhesh Singh of Bahujan Samaj Party (BSP) by much larger margins.
-A Bhumihar himself, he relied on the Bhumihar and Brahmin vote banks in the Kolasla constituency.
+He relied on the Bhumihar and Brahmin vote banks in the Kolasla constituency.

 Samajwadi Party (SP)

 In 2007, Rai denied the rumours that he was planning to join the Samajwadi Party (SP), stating that the SP was responsible for "all the ills plaguing the State".
 However, in 2009, he resigned as an MLA, after BJP refused to give him a ticket for contesting the Lok Sabha elections from Varanasi.
 He then joined SP, and contested the elections against BJP's Murli Manohar Joshi.
-He lost the elections, getting the third highest number of votes after Joshi and Mukhtar Ansari.
+He lost the elections, getting the third highest number of votes after Joshi and Mukhtaar Ansari.
 His supporters allegedly campaigned for Joshi to ensure the defeat of his arch-rival Mukhtar Ansari in a communally-polarized environment.